 More information about Marsden can be found here.

-If you are heading to the festival this year I hope you have a fabulous time, it really is a spectacular weekend, the setting is just perfect and the welcome to visitors is always warm, even if the weather isn’t.
+If you are heading to the festival I hope you have a fabulous time, it really is a spectacular weekend, the setting is just perfect and the welcome to visitors is always warm, even if the weather isn’t.

 Cheers and beers and Jazz